NairSiddharth/sWARm/README.md

 * Individual metric accuracy (WAR-only and WARP-only predictions)
 * Cross-validation and intersection analysis for delta-1 margins
 * Auto-selection of best performing models by category

+- [ ] TODO: Implement MAE for model evaluation (curious to see if trying to minimize RMSE vs. MAE is better for this dataset as I don't necessarily want to minimize ALL outliers, only the negative ones really and at that point it might be better to just try adjusting everything the same)

 ## 🧠 Methodology